Brand Comparisons

 For the majority of men reading this — early-to-mid stage hair loss, looking for the most cost-effective evidence-based treatment — Keeps is the move.

 All three brands sell the same core treatments (finasteride + minoxidil) that have decades of evidence behind them.
-The brand doesn’t matter as much as starting and staying consistent.
+The brand doesn’t matter as much as starting early and staying consistent.

-ThinningFix Team
+ThinningFix Editorial Team

 The ThinningFix editorial team cuts through the noise on men's hair loss.
 We read the studies, test the products, and give you straight answers — no affiliate-first agenda.